Program for Aboriginal and Torres Strait Islanders Program for Aboriginal and Torres Strait Islanders

 Building cultural competency and capability

-Through the Territorial Aboriginal and Torres Strait Islander Cultural Competency and Capability Framework, The Salvation Army is committed to ensuring programs, mission expressions and resources are culturally safe, appropriate, and accessible.
+Through the Territorial Aboriginal and Torres Strait Islander Cultural Competency and Capability (CCC) Framework, The Salvation Army is committed to ensuring programs, mission expressions and resources are culturally safe, appropriate and accessible.
 Strategic support is provided through the Aboriginal and Torres Strait Islander Team who guide, advise, and collaborate, to ensure policies, programs and services address the diverse and unique needs of Aboriginal and Torres Strait Islander peoples.

 Aboriginal painting session